openstates/openstates.org/README.md

 pipenv install
 ```

-Create the database
+Create the database and user
 ```
-createdb openstates
+psql -c "CREATE USER openstates CREATEDB SUPERUSER;" -U postgres createdb openstatesorg
 ```

 Populate the database

-If you have access to an Open Civic Data `pgdump` file (for example, from the `openstates-backups` AWS S3 bucket with a filename ending in `openstatesorg.pgdump`), then you can load the data from that:
+If you have access to a `pgdump` file (for example, from the `openstates-backups` AWS S3 bucket with a filename ending in `openstatesorg.pgdump`), then you can load the data from that:
 ```
 pg_restore --dbname openstates PATH_TO_PGDUMP_FILE
 ```